Sofi-alt/MCP-Server-/README.md

 ## Typical workflow

-1. `ckan_find_portal` — locate the right portal/s for the queried topic/country
+1. ckan_find_portal — locate the right portal/s for the queried topic/country
-2. `ckan_package_search` — search that portal for relevant datasets
+2. ckan_package_search — search that portal for relevant datasets
-3. `ckan_package_show` — inspect a dataset to find its resource IDs
+3. ckan_package_show — inspect a dataset to find its resource IDs
-4. `ckan_datastore_search` — pull actual rows of data from a resource
+4. ckan_datastore_search — pull actual rows of data from a resource

 ## Notes

+- will also add the tool for metadata enrichment later one with custom module possibly as currently does not really makes sense with current module done
+- mcp server (with current ckan implementation) fully works when added by developer settings in claude diarectly to the claude_desktop_config.json
 - possibly will be enlarged to also DKAN, OpenDataSoft, Socrata with inclusion of them via either separate functions based on the API..